jaymar0caranguian/BOOKLORE-LMS/README.md

 1. **Dashboard:**
    - Monitor the total number of books in the library.
-   - Track and collect fines from users.
+   - Track fines from users.
    - View and manage user accounts.

 2. **Classification:**